Wednesday Afternoon Go Sailing

-Rearrange your schedule and get on down to the RQ Bar from 12 noon to enter your yacht or register your interest to sail.
+Rearrange your schedule and get on down to the RQ Bar from 1100 hrs to enter your yacht or register your interest to sail.
 Our WAGS Team will do their best to place visiting sailors on a yacht.
 Please note, we cannot guarantee that a position will always be available.

 How WAGS Works

 The first thing to do when arriving at the club is to sign-in at Clubhouse Reception.

 We would recommend that you arrive between 11 and 11:30 pm to complete this process, as the subsequent crew registration is between 11 and 12:00 pm.